photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 If yes, please specify type and version.
 You can skip this if you are reporting a completely unrelated issue.

-Always provide this information when you have a reliability, performance, or frontend problem, such as failed uploads, connection errors, broken thumbnails, or video playback issues.
+*Always provide this information when you have a reliability, performance, or frontend problem, such as failed uploads, connection errors, broken thumbnails, or video playback issues.*

-If you are using NGINX, also provide the configuration and/or consider asking the NGINX community for advice as we do not specialize in supporting their product.
+**Using NGINX?** Please also provide the configuration and/or consider asking the NGINX community for advice as we do not specialize in supporting their product.
 Docs can be found at <https://docs.photoprism.app/getting-started/proxies/nginx/>.